 Insurance for heart conditions

-We know how frustrating this can be and so we have compiled some
+We know how frustrating this can be, so we’ve

-How do I answer the medical questions that insurance companies
+How do I answer the medical questions for insurance

 Insurance is a popular talking point on our

-of up to date information from fellow travellers and insurance
+the latest information from fellow travelers and insurance

-mistake or omission could unfortunately result in any claim made
+important information this could result in any claim made being

-insurance policy as they will be able to help you answer the
+purchasing an insurance policy as they will be able to help you

 Will a European Health Insurance Card (EHIC) cover my heart